benjguin/data-related-sample-code-2017/DeepLearning/CNTK/ct1706a/README.md

 Documentation for this utility can be found here: <http://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf>

+NB: use `watch nvidia-smi` to monitor the GPU usage instead of having a one shot view of it.

 JupyterHub

 define a password for current user (if you used an ssh key)